Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 optometric, podiatric, or nursing services, or other remedial care

-recognized under State law, and (iv) persons licensed under other laws of
+recognized under State law, (iv) persons licensed under other laws of

-this State as a clinical social worker.
-The Department shall adopt rules, no later than 90 days after the effective date of this amendatory Act of the 99th General Assembly, for the legally authorized services of persons licensed under other laws of this State as a clinical social worker.
+this State as a clinical social worker, and (v) persons licensed under other laws of this State as physician assistants.
+The Department shall adopt rules, no later than 90 days after January 1, 2017 (the effective date of Public Act 99-621), for the legally authorized services of persons licensed under other laws of this State as a clinical social worker.

 utilization of the services of persons engaged in the treatment or care of